Hum hu hee hahaha hee hee hee… See that girl what’s the dre-eam, dancing the dance of her life. SEE THAT GIR.. no that’s not right.

 They are… impatient.
 It’s time.
 Time to bring this thing to an end.

-His sleeveless long-coat exposed most dramatically his wiry arms as he mechanically opened a portal and stepped through to the other side.
+His sleeveless long-coat exposed most dramatically his wiry arms as he mechanically opens a portal and steps through to the other side.
 Mary follows resolute, mostly nervous, holding tight the burning orb inside her pocket.
-Stepping through into the damp darkness, she holds tight her faded red coat against her delicate frame.
+Stepping through into the damp darkness, she holds her faded red coat against her delicate frame.
 She shivers.
 Tom’s footsteps echo ahead and she follows in them towards a feeble light in the distance.
 Their long shadows playfully dancing on the walls seem not to have noticed their transformation.
 A rushing sound not quite dissimilar to wind grows in their ears.

 Tom?
 Tom!
 She herself can barely hear the sound of her voice and he carries on unnoticing.

 They reach an immense hall, overwhelmingly vast.
 Above, a unique, formidable source of light showers down from a dome in the ceiling.
 As they move along, the whole ancient library —for it was a library of sorts, an archive; whirls and pivots along many axes so that it would have been impossible for them to arrive at any other point in space than the one seemingly assigned to them.
 Tom waits for her there, tall and solemn.
 Many shadows shift and disappear as the great source of light above comes to settle directly upon them.
 With a great and deep shudder, the world around them grinds to a halt.
 A profound silence falls leaving only the sound of her last footsteps to resound majestically into the void.